icyrizard/cliq-cqrs-products/README.md

-Ideally, you would want to persist the events to a database and therefore use a existing technologies that implement the illustrated behaviour as explained above (i.e, gather all events and apply them on top of each other to get the latest state of the object).
-But then I would have as much fun as I did now! :)
+Ideally, you would want to persist the events to a database and therefore use a existing technologies that implement the illustrated behaviour as explained above (i.e, gather all events and apply them on top of each other to get the latest state of the object). **But then I would have as much fun as I did now!**

-See below for install instructions, how to test the application and how to use the GraphQL playground (or CURL, or import Curl in to Postman) to test the application.
+See below for install instructions, how to test the application and how to use the GraphQL playground (or CURL, or import CURL in to Postman) to test the application.

 ## Installation